samueljmello/github-custom-deployment-protection-demo/README.md

 ### Configure Environment Variables
 1. Create a file called `.env` in the root of this repository.

 1. Copy the contents of [.env_example](./.env_example) to the `.env` file.

 1. Modify all values replacing with correpsonding ones.

+1. Run the `source` command wherever you plan to run the Node application: `source .env`

 |variable name|description|
 |---|---|